-Those who read my blog regularly or downloaded my ebook know that I do not particularly enjoy crowds.
+Those who read my blog regularly or downloaded my free ebook about improving your photography will know that I do not particularly enjoy crowds.
 I’m also the solely and therefore the biggest supporter of my own theory called “decentralized tourism”.
 What it means is going not only to places that are notoriously known and infinitely repeated on social media but also get off the beaten path a bit, do some old-school research and explore new locations.

 *Disclosure: This article contains affiliate links.
 If you use these links to purchase any item, I will get a small percentage which helps support my work.
 Any recommendations on this website represent my honest opinion.

 I felt it was about time to prove again how the decentralized tourism is enriching.
 See, when someone visits the Czech Republic (or Czechia if you like), they usually one city – Prague.
 And I get it, Prague is a real jewel, not only in Europe but in the whole world.
 But Prague is not the entire country!
 In fact, there are so many beautiful places in my homeland that I’m surprised they are still not all over Instagram.

 One of them is Nové Město nad Metují [ˈnovɛː ˈmɲɛsto ˈnad mɛtujiː], small and very quiet historical town (ca. 10.000 inhabitants) in north of the country, where I spent a night.
 Its long name literally means “New Town on the Metuje”.
 Metuje is name of the river around the town.